Leeds railway station: Southern entrance

 A £17.3 million southern entrance to allow for easier access from the south completed on 3 January 2016.
-It widens the railway station's western footbridge and provides escalators, stairs and lifts to a partial deck over the River Aire in an iconic structure.
+It widens the station's western footbridge and provides escalators, stairs and lifts to a partial deck over the River Aire in an iconic structure.
 The deck provides access to either side of the river for passengers to access Granary Wharf and Little Neville Street or Holbeck.
 It contains extra ticket vending machines and cycle storage.
 Around 20% of passengers are expected to use the new entrance.

 South concourse and platform zero

 Work on a new terminal platform alongside platform 1 (labelled platform 0) began in late 2018 and was completed in January 2021.

-In November 2018 Network Rail began work to improve the south concourse.
+In November 2018, Network Rail began work to improve the south concourse.
 The first phase of works aimed to reduce congestion by moving and expanding ticket barriers.
 A new transparent roof was installed, matching the design at the Southern entrance, with works completed in October 2019.